Release notes for Corda 4.1

 Changes for developers in Corda 4

 With Corda 4 we are introducing the concept of “reference input states”.
-These allow smart contracts to read data from the ledger without simultaneously updating it.
+These allow smart contracts to reference data from the ledger in a transaction without simultaneously updating it.
 They’re useful not only for any kind of reference data such as rates, healthcare codes, geographical information etc, but for anywhere you might have used a SELECT JOIN in a SQL based app.

 A reference input state is a

 ContractState which can be referred to in a transaction by the contracts

 of input and output states but, significantly, whose contract is not executed as part of the transaction